 - Account multi-factor authentification – have your account send you a verification code or ask security questions before you log in.

-- Lock devices when not in use – ensure your screen cannot be seen or accessed when you are not at your desk.
+- Secure your devices by locking them when they are not in us – make sure your screen is not visible or accessible when you are away from your desk.

 - Be aware of phishing attacks – hackers may attempt to gain your details by requesting your details from a seemingly secure email account.

 - Automate software updates – this ensures your device has the most up-to-date software for preventing malware and viruses.